Satoshi-Finance/satofi.github.io/docs/Testnet.md

 # Testnet usage

+## BNB testnet faucet
+You could get test BNB for gas cost from this [website](https://www.bnbchain.org/en/testnet-faucet)

 ## Test collateral faucet

 There is a customized collateral contract for test purpose on BNB Smart Chain testnet.